PeteHaitch/methtuple/README.md

 Please run 'methtuple -h' for a full list of options.

 Extract methylation patterns at m-tuples of methylation loci from the aligned reads of a bisulfite-sequencing experiment.
 Currently only supports SAM/BAM files created with Bismark.

 Input options:
+  <in.bam>|<in.sam>     Input file in BAM or SAM format.
+Use - to specify
+                        STDIN.
+The header must be included and alignments must have been done using Bismark.
   --aligner {Bismark,Bismark_old}
                         The aligner used to generate the SAM/BAM file.
+                        Bismark_old refers to Bismark version < 0.8.3
+                        (default: Bismark)
-Bismark_old refers to Bismark version < 0.8.3 (default: Bismark) --Phred64             Quality scores are encoded as Phred64 rather than Phred33 (default: False)
+  --Phred64             Quality scores are encoded as Phred64 rather than
+                        Phred33 (default: False)

 Output options:
-  -o <text>, --output-prefix <text>
+  -o PREFIX, --output-prefix PREFIX
                         By default, all output files have the same prefix as that of the input file.
 This will override the prefix of output file names